-When referee Felix Brych blew for full-time at the Bernebeu eight days ago, Tottenham’s traveling fans must have left feeling sick as dogs in the immediate minutes following their team's 4-0 defeat to Jose Mourinho’s Real Madrid.
+When referee Felix Brych blew for full-time at the Bernebeu eight days ago, Tottenham’s travelling fans will have left feeling sick as dogs in the immediate minutes which followed their 4-0 defeat to Jose Mourinho’s Real Madrid.

 But in hindsight, a journey which may well come to an end at White Hart Lane after 240 days of thrills and spills is an achievement which shall leave the Spurs faithful purring in appreciation, and perhaps more importantly, looking ahead to a promising future rather than reminiscing a glorious, albeit distant, past.

 Speaking to Goal.com, Bernie Kingsley, chairman of the Tottenham Hotspur Supporters Trust, reflected on his trip to Madrid.